Al-Amin-Khan-Shakil/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Jubaer Maruf to help me install ROR and making this project.
+I would like to thank [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) for the design of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>